COIN Investors Have Opportunity To Lead Coinbase Global, Inc. Securities Fraud Lawsuit Filed By The Rosen Law Firm

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Coinbase Global, Inc. (NASDAQ: COIN ) between April 14, 2021 and July 25, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 12, 2024
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Coinbase Global, Inc. (NASDAQ: COIN ) between April 14, 2021 and July 25, 2024, both dates inclusive (the "Class Period"), of the important November 12, 2024 lead plaintiff deadline

 in the securities class action first filed by the Firm.